Calls mount to close Grand Canyon after resident gets virus

 White said the man who tested positive worked only one day during the past three weeks but at a time before guest services were suspended at Yavapai Lodge.
 The lodge and the dorm were being cleaned Tuesday, White said.

-Several of the country’s most popular national parks have closed in response to requests by local government and health officials, including Yellowstone, Grand Teton, Great Smoky Mountains, Glacier, Arches and Canyonlands.
+Several of the country’s most popular national parks have closed, including Yellowstone, Grand Teton, Great Smoky Mountains, Glacier, Arches and Canyonlands.
+Some of those calls were made at the request of governors and health officials in those states.

+In Arizona, Gov. Doug Ducey has listed parks, golf courses and other outdoor recreation areas as essential.
+A spokesman did not immediately return a message Tuesday asking whether the governor would support closing the Grand Canyon.

 The Coalition to Protect America’s National Parks, an organization representing current and former park employees, has called on Interior to close all parks to protect staffers who are dealing with visitors.